Where do pangolins live?

 What is a pangolin?

-Despite its scaly appearance, the pangolin is not a reptile.
-This mammal’s scales are actually made up of keratin, and these scales make up about 15% of its weight.
+Despite its scaly appearance, this species is a mammal, not a reptile.
+Its scales are actually made up of keratin, which account for about 20% of its weight.
 The pangolin has a small head and a long, broad tail.
 It has no external ears, but its hearing is quite good.
-Pangolins also have no teeth and, instead, have a gizzard-like stomach that is specially adapted for grinding food.
-Pangolins consume small stones and sand to assist the grinding.
+It also has no teeth, and instead possesses a gizzard-like stomach that is specially adapted for grinding food.
+To assist the grinding, this scaly creature consumes small stones and sand.

 Pangolins are creatures of the night.

-Pangolins remain in their burrows during the day and come out at night to hunt.
-The pangolin uses its keen sense of smell to locate termite and ant nests.
-It digs the insects from mounds using its claws and eats them with its extremely long tongue (which can be up to 16 inches).
+They remain in their burrows during the day and come out at night to hunt.
+It uses its keen sense of smell to locate termite and ant nests, digging the insects from mounds using its claws and eating them with its extremely long tongue (which can be up to 16 inches).
+In some cases, the pangolin’s tongue is actually longer than their body.
 Large salivary glands coat the tongue with gummy mucus to which ants and termites stick.
+When digging for insects, it can constrict their ears and nostrils to keep them out while feeding.

 All pangolins are able to roll themselves into a ball as self-defense.
-Their armor-plated scales are also capable of a cutting action—worked by powerful muscles—that inflicts serious wounds on anything inserted between the scales.
+Their armor-plated scales are also capable of a cutting action, worked by powerful muscles, which inflict serious wounds on anything inserted between them.
+When threatened, they can also emit a noxious-smelling acid from their glands, similar to skunks except there is no spraying.

 Females are usually alone with their young.

-The young pangolin is 6 inches long and weighs 12 ounces at birth.
+The young pangolin is about 6 inches long and weighs about 3 to 16 ounces at birth.
 Its pale, soft scales begin to harden by the second day.
 The baby is folded in the mother's lap or rolled-up body.
-Nursed for 3 to 4 months of age, it begins to eat termites at 1 month old.
-At this time, the infant begins to accompany the mother, perhaps riding on the base of her tail.
-If the mother senses danger, the baby slips under her and is protected when she rolls up her body.
+Nursed for 3 to 4 months, it begins to eat termites at 1 month.
+At this time the infant begins to accompany the mother, perhaps riding on the base of her tail.
+If the mother senses danger, then the baby slips under her and is protected when she rolls up her body.